railgunlabs/unicorn/README.md

 Unicorn is fully customizable.
 You can choose which Unicode algorithms and character properties to include.
-You can even exclude character blocks for scripts your application does not support.

 To customize Unicorn, modify `features.json` and run the `generate.pyz` script.
 This script will generate the `unicorn.c` and `unicorn.h` source files which you can compile with your C project.